MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/build-image.md

 ## Prerequisites
 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - A GitHub account.
 If you don't have one, sign up for [free](https://github.com/join).
 - A GitHub repository with a Dockerfile.
-If you do not have a repository to use, fork the following repository containing a sample application and a Dockerfile:
+If you do not have a repository to use, fork this repository that contains a sample application and a Dockerfile:
     ```
     https://github.com/MicrosoftDocs/pipelines-javascript-docker
     ```